 Meet tutors, network with fellow students, listen to expert talks and engage in study activities.

 We hold an optional two-day Residential Weekend at York each year.
 Each event is an opportunity to meet your fellow students and staff, engage in discussion and share your knowledge of astronomy.
-These events are free of charge, though students are expected to meet the costs of their travel, accommodation and sustenance.
+These events are free of charge, though you are expected to meet the costs of your travel, accommodation and sustenance.
 For students who are unable to attend these weekends, there is the option to watch recordings of the key sessions from each weekend.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 |Part-time, distance learning (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
 Fees for subsequent years are subject to increase (no more than 2% each year).

 We strive to make reading materials available digitally within licensing agreements.
-When this is not possible, students may have to obtain some key texts themselves.
+When this is not possible, you may have to obtain some key texts yourself.
 You'll be issued reading lists in advance of each term.

-UK-based students are encouraged to utilise the SCONUL Access scheme which allows the borrowing of reading materials from other libraries belonging to the scheme.
+UK-based students are encouraged to make use of the SCONUL Access scheme which allows the borrowing of reading materials from other libraries belonging to the scheme.

 The optional residential weekends at York are free of charge to attend but you should expect to pay for food, accommodation and travel, which will vary in price depending on your location and the standard of accommodation you choose to book.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
-Find out more about our approach to teaching and learning.

-Although this programme is taught online, the supportive staff will guide you through a well-structured syllabus that encourages discussion and informed argument.
+You will study online for an average of 20 hours per week.
+Our supportive staff will guide you through a well-structured syllabus that encourages discussion and informed argument.

 The technology-based approach means that our programmes are highly flexible, and you can study from anywhere at a time convenient to you.
-They are however carefully structured and you will be asked to participate in tasks and activities every week.
+The programme is interactive and incorporates numerous tasks and exercises which are carefully structured – you will be asked to participate in tasks and activities every week.